Lujainz/Tiny-Arabic-Language-Model/README.md

-# 🧠 Tiny Arabic LLM — From Scratch
+# 🧠 Tiny Arabic LM — From Scratch

 > A small Arabic language model built entirely from scratch using PyTorch — no pre-trained weights, no Hugging Face models.
 Just math, code, and Arabic text.